TempleRAIL/semantic2d/README.md

 cd manually_labeling/semantic_data_collection_ws
 catkin_make
 source devel/setup.sh

 # read the rosbag and collect and save the data:
 roscore
 roslaunch laser_line_extraction example.launch
 cd manually_labeling
 python dataset_collection.py
 rosbag play xx.bag

+# generate the index file for the dataset: revise the dataset path first
+python generateTrainDevSet.py
 ```

 *  Manually Labeling: use the Labelme tool to manually label the environment map and save the *.json file, as shown in